Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (i) retain a copy of each response,

-(ii) if a response objects to the deactivation, promptly submit to the commission a copy of the response, and
+(ii) if a response objects to the deactivation, promptly submit to the regulator a copy of the response, and

 (iii) if the road permit holder completes the deactivation,